vapor/blog/Content/posts/the-future-of-vapor.md

 ### The Same Vapor Experience

 Vapor has always been known for providing a great developer experience with an API that's easy to work with and _feels_ Swifty.
-We want to keep the same Vapor experience and make it even better.
+We want to ensure this stays the same and make it even better.
 This includes APIs that make sense, documentation that is clear and tutorials that are easy to follow, based on our fantastic community.

 This is what has made Vapor so popular and that is not going to change.
-And we want to try and build on Swift's ethos of progressive disclosure, so whilst it's easy to get started with Vapor and simple to write a basic API, the hooks to write more complicated and complex applications are there are you're not constrained by the framework.
+We want to try and build on Swift's ethos of progressive disclosure, so whilst it's easy to get started with Vapor and simple to write a basic API, the hooks to write more complicated and complex applications are there are you're not constrained by the framework.

 ### Full Structured Concurrency

-Vapor 3 introduced the `EventLoopFuture` and whilst it was the right direction to go it and set us up for the next several years, it was a hard learning curve.
-I remember writing the original Vapor book and trying to understand these new APIs and really struggling!
+Vapor 3 introduced the `EventLoopFuture` and whilst it was the right direction to go in and set us up for the next several years, it was a hard learning curve.
+I remember writing the original Vapor book and trying to understand these new APIs and really struggling at the start!
 Thankfully `async`/`await` arrived and solved the usability problem.
 But it was always bolted on to the existing `EventLoopFuture` APIs and not full structured concurrency.

 With a new major version, we can change all of that!
 There will be no APIs in Vapor that return `EventLoopFuture` and we can provide a full structured concurrency experience.
 This will make it easier to write and reason about your code, provide a way more performant framework and make it safer to work in an async world.